DSC-AEFUNAI/mynotes/README.md

   * Enable [Google Analytics](https://analytics.google.com/analytics/web/) so you can track website usage.

 2. Enable Firestore
-  * In the Firebase project you just created, in the left hand menu, click Firestore.
+  * In the Firebase project you just created, in the left hand menu, click Cloud Firestore.
-  * Click Enable.
-Leave the default location and start in development mode.
+  * Click create database, select start in development mode and leave the default location.
 It will take a few minutes to be enabled.

 3. Setup Firebase on your computer.
   * Download and install NodeJS from https://nodejs.org/